How to Use NEC Table 310.16 for Conductor Ampacity

 - Determine Conductor Material and Load: Are you using copper or aluminum?
 What is the calculated load in amps?
 For example, the load could be a simple appliance where you can calculate amps from the dryer wattage, or a more complex feeder calculation.
 Understanding the specific properties of different materials, such as the difference between standard aluminum and copper-clad aluminum conductors, is also essential.

 - Apply Ampacity Correction Factors: This is the final and most crucial step, involving ampacity derating.
-You must adjust the conductor’s ampacity from the table for ambient temperature and the number of conductors in a raceway.
+You must adjust the conductor’s ampacity from the table for ambient temperature and the number of current-carrying conductors in a raceway.
 The final, adjusted ampacity must be sufficient for the load and protected by the appropriate overcurrent device.

 Critical Ampacity Correction and Adjustment Factors